awicksnd/LeadScreeningKitValidation/README.md

 # LeadScreeningKitValidation
 Contains a MATLAB script that support a submitted manuscript that compares lead concentration in household samples to the respective EPA limits.
 Also contains an R script that performed principal component analysis.
-Scripts were written in MATLAB R2022a and RStudio Version 2022.12.0+353 on Mac OS 13.5.2.
+Scripts were written in MATLAB R2022a + Text Analytics Toolbox and RStudio Version 2022.12.0+353 on Mac OS 13.5.2.

 # List of Files
 Redacted LIRA.pdf - A lead inspection and risk assessment (LIRA) report in pdf form.
 Contains the lead concentrations of samples analyzed by a licensed inspector within a home.
 Identifying information of home is redacted.